 GIVE: Coordinated Initiative for Flemish Heritage Digitisation

-GIVE, the Coordinated Initiative for Flemish Heritage Digitisation, is the umbrella name for four digitisation projects that are being implemented before the end of 2023.
+GIVE, the Coordinated Initiative for Flemish Heritage Digitisation, is the umbrella name for three digitisation projects and one metadata project that are being implemented before the end of 2023.
 Together with many other partners in the cultural field, meemoo is committed to digitising newspapers, glass plates and Flemish masterpieces, and working hard to enrich more metadata.
 The GIVE projects are taking place with support from the European Regional Development Fund (ERDF) as part of the Flemish Government’s ‘Resilience Recovery Plan’.

 Over recent years, we’ve made huge efforts to digitise our content partners’ audiovisual content – surpassing the historical milestone of half a million digitised carriers, which accounts for 80% of everything we’re aware of, at the end of 2020.